Welcome to My Website!

 SE is an inherently nonpartisan process because it (1) considers the needs of all stakeholders and uses facts and data to optimize a product or system and (2) balances opposing interests, conflicting objectives, and many constraints.

-I have used systems engineering (SE) for nearly 40 years while working in the aerospace and energy industries, especially my experience using SE on highly political programs such as the International Space Station.
+I have used systems engineering (SE) for nearly 40 years while working in the aerospace and energy industries.
+Some people believe that SE works best on technical programs with little political pressure.
+However, my experience suggests that SE is even more important in highly political programs like the International Space Station because it uses facts and data to decrease the role of (sometimes irrational) politics in decision-making.

 The SE Process